Newcomer Week: Virtual Edition

 Thursday May 21: In Conversation: International Arts Mentorship Experiences

-Presented in partnership with New York Foundation for the Arts, join Iraqi- Canadian performance artist Ahmed Moneka and a newcomer artist based in New York as they discuss their mentorship opportunities with mentor veteran William Huffman of Dorset Fine Arts.
-This digital dialogue between two newcomer visual artists- one based in New York and in Toronto- as they discuss their experiences as international artists, their creative practices, and their mentorship experiences.
+Presented in partnership with New York Foundation for the Arts, join Toronto-based performance artist Ahmed Moneka and New York- based dancer Martita Abril as they discuss their mentorship opportunities with mentor veteran William Huffman of Dorset Fine Arts.
+This digital dialogue between two newcomer artists- one based in New York and in Toronto- as they discuss their experiences as international artists, their creative practices, and their mentorship experiences.

 Sign up here: https://artsmentorshipexperiences.eventbrite.ca

 Friday May 22: Hear Me Out: Curated Playlist

 Soothe yourself with sweet tunes co-curated by and including some of Small World Music’s eMERGEnce Cohort with this relaxed listening session.